aidansmth/API-Relay/readme.md

 - As show info is fetched at the top of the hour, it can take a second or two to update on the server.
 It's safe to fetch new show data three seconds after the top of the hour.

 ## Dependencies

-This project uses several dependencies to provide its functionality.
-You'll need the following Rust crates:

 - [**Tokio**](https://docs.rs/tokio/1/tokio/) - A runtime for asynchronous programming in Rust, enabling non-blocking I/O operations.
 We're using the full feature set.